 -

 Use Visual Aids and Manipulatives: For younger children, using visual aids and manipulatives can be very helpful in understanding integers.
-For example, you can use colored counters to represent positive and negative integers.
+Here's one way to look at it: you can use colored counters to represent positive and negative integers.
 Let one color represent positive integers and another color represent negative integers.
 Then, you can use these counters to model addition and subtraction problems.
 This hands-on approach can make the concepts more concrete and easier to grasp.

 By following these tips and practicing regularly, you can develop a strong understanding of integers and build a solid foundation for more advanced mathematical concepts.